rchristian531961/lab1/README.md

 reutilise the same function multiple times
 • Write a test for the roll dice functionality.
 • When complete, push the content to your git repository

+Project incorporated multiple skills.
+Decided to practice styling on personal website for Lab2.
+The Git hub uploading with (Pull request) was most challenging.
+Understanding how it was working and corrections to modify.
+Overall, incorporated multiple skills needed such as functions and git.